What are Buoy Moorings?

 Can I sell or transfer my buoy mooring?

-If you choose to surrender the buoy mooring authority holder’s name) or you may surrender the authority.
-Following an assessment process, GCWA may be able to offer the location for the buoy mooring to the next person on the waiting list for that buoy mooring area.
-The buoy mooring authority does not “own” the location of the sea bed for the buoy mooring and the buoy mooring authority does not hold any value.
-The buoy mooring authority is an approval to do something – i.e. establish a buoy mooring.
+If you choose to surrender the buoy mooring authority, and following an assessment process, GCWA may be able to offer the location for the buoy mooring to the next person on the waiting list for that buoy mooring area.
+As the holder of a buoy mooring authority, you do not “own” the location of the sea bed for the buoy mooring and the buoy mooring authority does not hold any value.
+The buoy mooring authority is an approval for you to do something; that is, to establish a buoy mooring.

-For all buoy mooring information, please contact the Gold Coast Waterways Authority on 07 5539 7350.
+For all buoy mooring information, please contact the GCWA on 07 5539 7350.

 A vessel using a buoy mooring must exhibit an all-round white anchor light at night, of the prescribed intensity described by the Collision Regulations.
 The anchor light is a condition of all buoy mooring authorities, and like all other conditions, you must comply with this condition.